 - Squirt the coyote with your garden hose

 - Spray the coyote with vinegar water

 - The coyote may not leave at first, but if you approach him closer and/or increase the intensity of your hazing, he will run away.

-- If the coyote runs away a short distance and then stops and looks at you, continue hazing until he completely leaves the area.
+- If the coyote runs away a short distance and then stops and looks at you, continue hazing until he leaves the area entirely.

-- After you have successfully hazed a coyote, he or she may return again.
+- After you have successfully hazed a coyote, he or she may return.
 Continue to haze the coyote as you did before; it usually takes only one or two times to haze a coyote away for good.

-» Learn more about hazing by watching this instructional video from the City of Aurora, CO’s Parks, Recreation, & Open Space Department.
+» How to Haze a Coyote (an instructional video from the City of Aurora, Colorado's Parks, Recreation, and Open Space Department)

 » Coyote Hazing Guidelines (PDF)

 » Schedule a Coyote Hazing Training workshop in your community (PDF)

 » Living with Wild Neighbors in Urban and Suburban Communities: A Guide for Local Leaders (gives elected officials and other decision-makers the tools to implement long-lasting, nonlethal solutions to community wildlife conflicts)